 Sourdough Popovers

-One of my fondest childhood memories is going into the city with my mom.
-We would sit down at the Popover Café and order the popovers with strawberry butter.
-They came tall and golden, still warm when pulled open, the butter melting into the hollow center as the steam rose…
+One of my favorite memories is going into the city with my mom, sitting down at the Popover Café for the popovers with strawberry butter.
+They came tall and golden, pulled open while still warm, the butter going soft in the hollow as the steam rose up between us.
+The…

-One of my fondest childhood memories is going into the city with my mom.
-We would sit down at the Popover Café and order the popovers with strawberry butter.
-They came tall and golden, still warm when pulled open, the butter melting into the hollow center as the steam rose up between us.
+One of my favorite memories is going into the city with my mom, sitting down at the Popover Café for the popovers with strawberry butter.
+They came tall and golden, pulled open while still warm, the butter going soft in the hollow as the steam rose up between us.
+The café closed years ago, but these popovers take me right back to those mornings — the batter blended smooth with a little sourdough, baked hot until tall and golden.
+The strawberry butter is the part I remember most.

 Baker’s Notes